Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 It’s that time of the year when the air is crisp and the leaves are turning brilliant shades of red and gold.
 Fall in Washington is a beautiful season, but it should also serve as a critical warning bell for homeowners.
 Winter is coming, and those picturesque leaves are about to become your gutter system’s worst enemy.
 Ignoring them now could lead to a winter of discontent filled with ice dams, roof leaks, and damaged fascia.

 Your home gutter system is a core defensive feature against Washington’s relentless winter weather.
-If the system is clogged or damaged, it cannot do its job.
+If the system is clogged or damaged, it cannot function properly.
 And when rain becomes snow and ice, the problems quickly multiply.
 As such, gutter winterization for Washington homeowners is not a suggestion, but a necessity.

 Why Washington Winters Are So Hard on Gutters

-Washington’s all-year-round damp weather and exceptionally wet fall season present a unique challenge since it deposits a constant layer of debris from our abundant vegetation.
+Washington’s all-year-round damp weather and exceptionally wet fall season present a unique challenge, as it deposits a constant layer of debris from the abundant vegetation.
 When winter brings freezing temperatures to many areas across the state, it sets the perfect conditions for gutter failure.

 When gutters clog due to debris and moss buildup, water has nowhere to go and thus pools and freezes in the gutter system.
-This creates heavy blocks of ice that bend seams, pull away gutters from the home, and form ice dams on your roof.
-Ice dams prevent melting snow from draining and force water back under your roof shingles and into your attic.
+This creates heavy blocks of ice that bend seams, pull gutters away from the home, and form ice dams on the roof.
+Ice dams prevent melting snow from draining and force water back under your roof shingles, allowing it to flow into your attic.
 The result is stained ceilings, rotting rafters, and mold growth.

-The combined weight of ice, snow, and debris puts a tremendous strain on the fascia boards where gutters are mounted, often leading to the need for fascia board replacement in Washington.
+The combined weight of ice, snow, and debris places a tremendous strain on the fascia boards where gutters are mounted, often necessitating the need for fascia board replacement in Washington.
 That project can end up costing more than routine preventive maintenance.

 Your Essential Fall Gutter Preparation Checklist